Compliance

 Supervisory law

-• BaFin fines of up to €10 million or 5 % of annual revenue
+• BaFin fines of up to €10 million or 5% of annual revenue

-• Revocation of the business license (extreme case)
+• Revocation of business authorization (extreme case)

 Business impact